aryansondharva/OpenPAWS/README.md

 cp .env.example .env
 ```

 Open `.env` and add your keys.
-The only required one is `ANTHROPIC_API_KEY`.
+The only required one is `GEMINI_API_KEY`.
 Add as many of the news API keys as you have — each one adds more story coverage.

 ```bash
 npm run dev